 The subwoofer connects wirelessly to the bar but it still needs to be connected to a power source.

 The JBL Bar 9.1's satellites are completely wireless and don't require a power cable at all.
 They're advertised to last up to 10 hours before they need to be recharged, and they can be recharged by connecting them back to the bar or by micro-USB.
 They can also play audio while charging.

 The JBL Bar 9.1's interface is located behind the metal mesh grill.
-It displays the volume level, as well as bass and rear levels.
+It displays the volume level, as well as subwoofer and rear levels.
 It can also tell you when pairing via Bluetooth, and it can alert you when the satellites are low on battery.

 The bar has controls on its top side.
 From here, you can turn the bar on/off, adjust volume, and switch inputs.

 The JBL Bar 9.1 has a simple remote.
 You can use it to control most of the soundbar's functions including volume and power.
 However, you can't switch EQ presets and you won't be able to track skip or play/pause your audio.

 Update 10/23/2020: We originally reported that this soundbar uses Google Home as its companion app.
 While it can be used with this bar, we now don't consider this to be a companion app as it offers very limited functionality.

 This soundbar doesn't have a dedicated app.
 You can pair it with the Google Home app, but it isn't specifically designed for this bar, and it doesn't really control much of the bar's features.
 You can control the volume level as well as cast audio files from your mobile device.
 Unfortunately, that's about it.